Mercedes-Benz McDonough Service Center is coming soon. We're now hiring! Learn More.

 Which Mercedes-Benz SUV models have three rows?

-There are five Mercedes-Benz SUV models with three rows as standard or available: the GLS, GLE, GLB, EQS, and EQB.
-The GLS is the only model that is standard with a third row, seating six or seven; all other variants comprise a five-passenger cabin and offer a third row for a seven-occupant layout as an option.
-Tour these SUVs today.
+There are currently four 2026 Mercedes-Benz SUV models with three rows as standard or available: the GLS, GLE, GLB, and EQS.
+There is no official 2026 EQB just yet, but the 2025 iteration is available.
+The GLS is the only one that comes standard with a third row; all other variants comprise a five-passenger cabin and provide a third row for seven occupants as an option.

-How many passengers can a Mercedes-Benz SUV with a third row seat?
+How many passengers can a Mercedes-Benz SUV hold with a third-row seat?

 Generally, Mercedes-Benz vehicles with a third row have a passenger capacity of seven: two in the front, three in the middle, and two in the back.
 However, the GLS can access a six-seater configuration with two second-row captain's chairs.
 This makes it easier to get to the rear of the vehicle while providing individualized chair adjustments and armrests for the second-row passengers.